This is How Pokemon Go Can Save Itself from Patent Litigations

 Below are some exemplary patents that we found during our brief scouting which Niantic could consider acquiring:

-A strategically planned comprehensive patent scouting can unearth a lot of such patents which can be used to defend ones’ business from potential litigations.
-Feel free to drop an email at email@example.com if you are looking to protect your business from potential infringement.
+A strategically planned comprehensive patent scouting can unearth a lot of such patents that can be used to defend ones’ business from potential litigations.
+Feel free to drop an email at [email protected] if you are looking to protect your business from potential infringement.

 Next Step: Explore more Patent commercialization Strategies and create your own smart patent commercialization strategy using these tactics.

-Authored by: Rohit Sood, Team Lead, Infringement and Rajat Vats, Research Analyst, Infringement
+Authored by: Rohit Sood, Team Lead, Infringement, and Rajat Vats, Research Analyst, Infringement